MicrosoftDocs/dynamics365smb-docs/business-central/across-powerbi-apps-faq.md

 ## How do I update an app?

-To learn more, go to [Updating a [!INCLUDE [powerbi-name](includes/powerbi-name.md)] app](across-powerbi-install-business-central-apps.md#updating-a-include-powerbi-nameincludespowerbi-namemd-app).
+To learn more, go to [Updating a PowerBI app](across-powerbi-install-business-central-apps.md#updating-a-include-powerbi-nameincludespowerbi-namemd-app).

 ## Can I get a copy of the source code (.pbix files) for the apps?